What is a convection microwave, and is it right for your kitchen?

 Faster cooking times due to a combination of convection and microwave cooking.

 More even cooking with the convection setting.

 Racks that allow you to microwave multiple dishes at once.

 In addition to these benefits, convection microwave ovens reduce your kitchen’s appliance footprint by combining your microwave and oven into one appliance.
 This makes convection microwaves especially appealing if space is at a premium.

-- Metal items should be used with the convection setting only.
-Never use metal items on microwave or combination settings.
+Metal items should be used with the convection setting only.
+Never use metal items when using the microwave or combination settings.

 So, should you upgrade to a convection microwave oven?
 The answer depends on multiple factors.
 However, people with small kitchens may enjoy the versatility and space-saving aspects of a convection microwave.
 In addition, their convenience and speed are great assets if you’re frequently strapped for time.

 Still not sure which microwave is right for you?
-Don’t worry – our microwave guide walks you through multiple options to help you find the right fit for your kitchen.
+Don’t worry – this microwave guide walks you through multiple options to help you find the right fit for your kitchen.

 Built-In vs. Countertop Microwaves Built-in microwaves are installed in a wall, while countertop microwaves are freestanding on your counter.
 Compare built-in vs.countertop vs. over-the-range microwaves.

 5 Types Of Microwaves Explore Your Options Different types of microwaves offer different benefits and cooking capabilities.
 Explore your microwave options and find the best style of microwave for you.